How does the tax system work?

 An example clearly shows how tax by bracket works and how tax credits reduce your final amount.

-- Thereafter, general tax credit and employment tax credit are deducted
+- After that, the general tax credit and employment tax credit are offset.

-- The remaining amount is the tax you pay in your situation
+- The amount remaining after that is the tax you pay.

 Tax credits